Trust and privacy

 Each tenant (workspace) is isolated through:

-- Row-level scope at the DB layer.
-Every tenant-owned table carries
+- Workspace scope at the data layer.
+Every tenant-owned row carries

 machineId, different keypair, differentinstallId.
 A machine in org A is cryptographically indistinguishable from any other org A machine when viewed from org A's data, and is invisible from org B. - Workspace-scoped teams and share groups.
 A team or share group from org A cannot grant access to an org B resource.
 Enforced at write time (ACL entry validation) and read time (the